AliCYSIQ/myRooms/3-Notes/XML external entity (XXE) injection.md

 let's start with the labs and how we can use it :
 ## first lab
-in this this lab there's check product and it use XML to transmit data we can use it and make it transmit some files from  the server's system files , we can use this inject this code   `<!DOCTYPE test [ <!ENTITY xxe SYSTEM "file:///etc/passwd"> ]>`  in xml  to retrieve the file /etc/passwd and you can check for the most useful files here [[File Inclusion]] in Path Traversal section , anyway after the injection it will be like this ``
+in this this lab there's check product and it use XML to transmit data we can use it and make it transmit some files from  the server's system files , we can use this to inject this code   `<!DOCTYPE test [ <!ENTITY xxe SYSTEM "file:///etc/passwd"> ]>`  in xml  to retrieve the file /etc/passwd and you can check for the most useful files here [[File Inclusion]] in Path Traversal section , anyway after the injection it will be like this ``

 `<?xml version="1.0" encoding="UTF-8"?> <!DOCTYPE foo [ <!ENTITY xxe SYSTEM "file:///etc/passwd"> ]> <stockCheck><productId>&xxe;</productId></stockCheck>`